Email Analytics: 3 Metrics That Move Revenue

 Your Klaviyo dashboard shows twelve metrics.
 You check open rate every Tuesday.
 Your email revenue hasn’t moved in three months.

-Three metrics predict email revenue for stores doing $100k–$10M per year.
-Revenue per email shows what each send is worth in dollars.
-Conversion rate by segment shows where buyers drop off.
+Three metrics predict email revenue for stores doing $100k, $10M per year.
+Revenue per email shows what each send is actually worth in dollars.
+Conversion rate by segment shows exactly where buyers drop off.
+Abandoned cart recovery rate shows how much recoverable revenue your sequence is missing.

-Every other metric — list growth rate, delivery rate, bounce rate — is diagnostic.
+Every other metric, list growth rate, delivery rate, bounce rate, is diagnostic.
 Check those when something breaks.
 Don’t optimize them weekly.

 The open rate trap

-Both are above benchmark, so the store looks "healthy."
+Tracking twelve metrics at once creates decision paralysis, not insight.
+Here’s how it plays out.
+Open rate is 22%.
+CTR is 2.4%.
+Both are above benchmark, so the store looks “healthy.”
 Subject line tweaks continue every Tuesday.

 Meanwhile, conversion rate sits at 0.7%.
 Abandoned cart sequence recovers 4% of carts.
 The store sends 40,000 emails per month at an $85 average order value.

-The math: 0.7% conversion on 40,000 emails means 280 purchases.
-A 2% rate means 800.
-That gap — 520 purchases at $85 each — is $44,200 the open rate dashboard never shows.
+The math: a 0.7% conversion rate on 40,000 emails means 280 purchases.
+A 2% conversion rate means 800.
+That’s 520 additional purchases per month at $85 each, $44,200 in revenue the open rate dashboard never revealed.

 What shifting focus actually changes

 A pet supply store doing $55k/month had a 26% open rate on promotional emails.
 Conversion rate was 0.9%.
-They stopped A/B testing subject lines for six weeks.
+They stopped A/B testing subject lines for six weeks and rebuilt CTA copy, realigning messaging between email body and the product page landing page.
+Conversion rate moved from 0.9% to 1.8%.
+Monthly email revenue increased by $7,200, without sending one additional email.

-Monthly email revenue increased by $7,200 — without sending one additional email.
 That’s not a dramatic overhaul.
-Six weeks of ignoring the metric that felt good and fixing the one that was broken.
+It’s six weeks of ignoring the metric that felt good and fixing the one that was broken.

-What’s a Good Open Rate for Ecommerce Emails — and Why Does It Matter Less Than You Think?
+What’s a Good Open Rate for Ecommerce Emails, and Why Does It Matter Less Than You Think?

 Open-to-conversion rate = purchases ÷ unique opens, calculated per campaign type.